ntwigs/gooka/README.md

 ### Build for production

-We're build for Linux and Windows! *Woo!*
+We're building for Linux and Windows! *Woo!*

 1. Start the script `build-with-docker` - with the command: `bash build-with-docker`.